YES, Dads experience postpartum depression and anxiety too!

 • obsessive thoughts, and/or taking actions to try to stop the distressing thoughts

-It is important to screen new dads for post-partum mood and anxiety disorders, and to know that these conditions are highly treatable.
 Feeling sad, angry, frustrated, or inadequate can all be normal experiences in early weeks after delivery, but if these feelings or thoughts persist, or intensify to the point that it is getting in the way of meaningful relationships, work, or other important aspects of life then it may be time to seek mental health support.

 Postpartum depression & anxiety affects the whole family